EcotopeResearch/starter_pipeline/README.md

             iii.
 Power variables should start with ‘PowerIn_’ iv.
 Flow variables should start with ‘Flow_’
             v.
 Calculated heat variables should start with ‘HeatOut_’
         4. In a terminal, navigate to starter_pipeline/code/helpful_scripts/ and run
             $ python compress_full_varriable_names.py
-        This will create a compressed Variable_Names.csv under starter_pipeline/input/ If the data is in modbus format:
-        This will create a file called variable_names_full.csv under starter_pipeline/input/ that contains all the varriables from each modbus.
-        3. Fill out the columns (particularly the variable_name column) for each variable you would like to end up in the database.
-NOTE: make sure you do not include any spaces or commas in the varriable_names column.
-        4. In a terminal, navigate to starter_pipeline/code/helpful_scripts/ and run
-            $ python compress_full_varriable_names.py
         This will create a compressed Variable_Names.csv under starter_pipeline/input/